 Rain wrote about these ‘critical issues’ in another blog post, where we posed the question, “How does a company that was once “America’s most famous retailer” lose ground so profoundly?
 The short answer is that the company lost sight of what it was about.

-On The Retail Doctor‘s website, Bob Phibbs states, “The foundation of [the Sears] culture was built on customers’ aspirations and their desire at having the good things in life.
+On The Retail Doctor‘s website, Bob Phibbs states, “The foundation of culture was built on customers’ aspirations and their desire at having the good things in life.
 Their salespeople were there to help them achieve it.”

 In their efforts to improve the customer experience, Sears implemented the social sharing site Shop Your Way and placed iPads in nearly 450 Sears and Kmart stores to help bridge the online and offline shopping experience.